-- 1. The State Human Resources Officer (State HRO) or his designee is responsible for determining and verifying exemptions from both the minimum wage and overtime pay requirements of the FSLA for any employee in a bona fide executive, administrative, professional, or computer position.
-All other employees are considered nonexempt. - 2.
-The State HRO will advise the Department Heads/Program Managers of the FLSA determinations that apply to their employees. - 3.
-The State HRO will update SCEIS as appropriate and ensure all employees are designated as either exempt or nonexempt.
+1. The State Human Resources Officer (State HRO) or his designee is responsible for determining and verifying exemptions from both the minimum wage and overtime pay requirements of the FSLA for any employee in a bona fide executive, administrative, professional, or computer position.
+All other employees are considered nonexempt.

+2. The State HRO will advise the Department Heads/Program Managers of the FLSA determinations that apply to their employees.

+3. The State HRO will update the South Carolina Enterprise Information System (SECIS) as appropriate and ensure all employees are designated as either exempt or nonexempt.